Mizithropita (Ricotta Cheesecake) from Kefalonia

 She was a magician in the kitchen!

 Mizithra is, in most basic terms, the Greek version of ricotta cheese.
-It is a fresh cheese made with milk and whey from sheep or goats milk.
+It is a fresh cheese made with milk and whey from sheep’s milk.
 In the market you will find it in two forms.
 It will either be aged and salted, creating a hard cheese that you can grate.
 Or it will be fresh and creamy much like the Italian ricotta salata.
+This dessert calls for the creamy fresh version.

 Ingredients: